 Leila Amineddoleh is the Executive Director of the Lawyers' Committee for Cultural Heritage Preservation.
-She is an art and intellectual property litigator, working on complex legal matters involving artists’ rights, authenticity disputes, international art fraud, theft, and cultural heritage matters.
+She is a partner at the law firm of Galluzzo & Amineddoleh where she is an art and intellectual property litigator, working on complex legal matters involving artists’ rights, authenticity disputes, international art fraud, theft, and cultural heritage matters.
 Leila also works in academia, teaching Art & Cultural Heritage Law at Fordham University School of Law and for the Rome Program at St. John’s University School of Law.
 Her academic research focuses on art authenticity issues and cultural heritage preservation.

 Leila’s interest in the protection of art and cultural heritage stems from her upbringing as a classical musician.
 Leila grew up in a home surrounded by art and antiquities, and has been playing classical piano since before she can remember.
 Growing up in a suburb outside of New York City, she chose to attend New York University to remain in the center of the art world.
 Leila’s love for the arts inspired her to attend Boston College Law School to pursue a legal career in order to protect artists and musicians.
 However, once she began studying art law, Leila learned about the heartbreaking destruction of cultural heritage occurring around the world, and she decided to devote her career to the protection of these precious objects and places.